Using your sales report

 • How to end ticket sales or mark your event as sold out

 It's simple to end ticket sales for your event, and there are a couple ways to go about doing it.
-Start by logging into your Quicket account, and go to Organiser Hub -> Manage Events then click on the name of your event.
-From your dashboard menu ...
+Start by logging into your Quicket account, and go to Organiser Hub -> My Events then click on the name of your event.
+From the event dashboard menu ...